-The fine folks over at ApolloBox.com reached out and asked if I would be interested in playing around with a new grill model from Z Grills, the Pro 7002.
-I thought about it for a few days and almost said no. In the end I told them to send it over and it was the best decision that I have made this grilling season!
+The fine folks over at ApolloBox.com reached out and asked if I would be interested in playing around with a new grill model from Z Grills, the 700 2B.
+The thought of spending hours putting together another grill did not get me excited and I almost told them no. In the end I changed my mind and asked them to send it over.
+That was the best decision I made this grilling season!

 I almost didn’t get this grill because I dreaded the thought of spending hours putting the thing together.
 My fears were completely unfounded.
 The grill arrived neatly packaged and had simple, easy to follow instructions for assembly.
 Heck, it even came with all of the tools I needed!